Cervical Cancer Screenings Can Reduce Risk of Cancer

 According to the American Cancer Society, approximately 14,100 new cases of invasive cervical cancer will be diagnosed, and 4,280 women will die from cervical cancer.
 However, cervical cancer is preventable with regular screening tests and the HPV vaccine.
 It’s important to note that medical advances have allowed progress in diagnosing and treating cervical cancer.
 While it used to be one of the most common causes of cancer death for American women, the incidence of death has significantly declined.

-The CDC notes that two common tests can detect early stages of cervical cancer (or precancer) and improve health outcomes:
+The CDC says the most important thing you can do to help prevent cervical cancer is to have regular screening tests starting at age 21.
+And there are two common tests that can detect early stages of cervical cancer (or precancer) and improve health outcomes.

 - The human papillomavirus (HPV) test looks for the virus that can cause these cell changes.